Magical correspondences, part 6 of 6

 In my essays I talk about open and closed texts in relation to open and closed strings.
 In string theory, an open string, topologically speaking, is a line.
 As poets we know what a line can do.
 A closed string, topologically speaking, is a circle.
 I imagine moving between forms, open and closed, by way of the quantum jump.
 Rather than seeing the closed text as a framework for something like servitude, I imagine it in hyperbolic space, as a circle flowering into a sphere or bubble.

-In the hours before Heisenberg came up with the breakthrough component of QM—that the position and momentum of subatomic particles do not commute (the commutative law being AB equals BA) because of Planck’s constant, which is always non-zero—this is why uncertainty is at play in forecasting, because the present state of particles cannot be described with certainty—just before he imagined that the position and momentum of particles do not commute as in some binary operations, he was reading Goethe’s poetry.
+In the hours before Heisenberg came up with the breakthrough in QM, that the position and momentum of subatomic particles do not commute (the commutative law being AB equals BA) because of Planck’s constant, which is always non-zero (this is why uncertainty is at play in forecasting as the present state of particles cannot be described with certainty), just before he imagined that the position and momentum of particles do not commute, he was reading Goethe’s poetry.
 He wasn’t creating his own poetry or significantly contributing to philosophy himself, but he was reading poetry.
 That’s close to making a poem, I think, and probably just as special.

 In my wishful thinking, QM is like an unsure crosshair becoming a question mark on the mark.
 Could Heisenberg have made the conceptual leap (the quantum jump) about position and momentum not commuting without being under the swervy influence of poetry?
 Poetry does not commute.
 Commutivity is a law of arithmetic that is broken in QM.
 It’s its logic that sets it apart from CM and relativity.
 Perhaps the tools of QM, as a theoretical physics, are its logics rather than its instruments.
 In relativity, Newton’s conception of time and space are retained.
 However, in QM, space and time are redefined; the future (particle in space) cannot be known with certainty because the present (particle in space) cannot be known without ambiguity.
 When spacetime itself is reconceived in a theory of physical reality, the discourse changes from “what is the truth about nature?” to “what is nature?”